Top Senate Republican opposes Obama labor nominee Perez

 Perez denies the allegation.

-On Wednesday, Senator Marco Rubio - a Hispanic from Florida often touted as a potential presidential candidate in 2016 - also said he thought Perez would be a "disastrous" choice.
+On Wednesday, Republican Senator Marco Rubio - a Hispanic often touted as a potential presidential candidate in 2016 - also said he thought Perez would be a "disastrous" choice.

 "Many Americans, especially those of us of Hispanic descent, celebrate his success and his personal story," Rubio said in a statement.
 "Unfortunately, intellect and work ethic are not sufficient qualifications for a cabinet secretary."